 Write to me, Emmi.
 Writing is like kissing, but without lips.
 Writing is kissing with the mind.

 So, thank you for reading this long preamble, useful to get to todays’ point: the bewitching power of words.
 Words that have the capacity to make you fall in love, to give hope and motivation, to persuade.
-I had to appeal to all my seductive power, to three years of Communication Sciences plus two years of post-graduate course in Theory of Communication and Techniques of persuasive language to convince mum to try my malfatti made with leaf cabbage and chicory.
+I had to appeal to all my seductive power, to three years of Communication Sciences plus two years of post-graduate course in Theory of Communication and Techniques of persuasive language to convince mum to try my malfatti made with Tuscan kale and chicory.
 When she has an idea, she does not admit exception.
 I do not like cabbage.
 Full stop.

 But the cabbage is not only that vegetable a bit smelly that loses any appeal when overcooked.
 Cabbage – from Brussels sprouts to cauliflower – are good for health, are versatile, in season right now and they can be used raw or cooked in many recipes, with an excellent results every time, with excellent results beyond every expectation.
-Mum, trust me, these malfatti made with leaf cabbage and chicory are made with local produce, are healthy and made with love by your daughter’s caring hands (slow movements of my eyelashes and a halo on my head), but they are also very good, perhaps more those made of spinach!
+Mum, trust me, these malfatti made with Tuscan kale and chicory are made with local produce, are healthy and made with love by your daughter’s caring hands (slow movements of my eyelashes and a halo on my head), but they are also very good, perhaps more those made of spinach!
 Please give them a try, taste how good is the crispy sage on them!

 I don’t know if it was the stream of words, the fruit of five years of studies on persuasion, Quintilian included, a smiling and doe-eyed innocent daughter or the excellent smell, but in the very end mum decided to trust me and had a malfatto… all her resistances fell in a moment!